The sixth season of The Handmaid's Tale might have come to an end, but the streamer's adaptation of Margaret Atwood's saga won't end there.

 The Testaments is set in Gilead – in the book it picks up 15 years after the events of The Handmaid’s Tale, but Dowd has said it will be "four to five years" in the TV series – and follows three central characters: Aunt Lydia, Daisy and Agnes.

-Expanding on the plot, Miller said (via Deadline): "It’s about growing up Gilead.
+In another interview, Miller said of the plot (via Deadline): "It’s about growing up Gilead.
 It feels like exactly the opposite world.
-These are…the most precious girls in Gilead.
+These are… the most precious girls in Gilead.

 Miller also said that through Agnes, we learn more about June.